RBuck8339/DOTA2-Ranked-Predictions/README.md

 # Data Processing
 Using the Open DOTA REST API and Stratz API GraphQL Application, creating my own dataset to use Handling missing data, preprocessing, and feature engineering

+Storing data in an SQLite database for convenience and lightweight use